MichaelCWalsh7/Milestone-Project-2/README.md

     -   #### Typography
         - There are three main fonts in use throughout the project.
         - The first and most noticeable font is 'Lakki ready'.
-It is a fun, zaney font, not good for long-form text, but very eye-catching.
+It is a fun, zany font, not good for long-form text, but very eye-catching.
 It is used sparingly and only on special elements, for example the navbar home link, the rules heading etc.
         - The second font on display is 'PT Sans'.
-It is used for the majority of text elements accross the website, letter buttons, the words blackboard, the rules etc. It is a sharp modern looking font, it is not distracting and is approrpiate for a word game such as this one.
+It is used for the majority of text elements across the website, letter buttons, the words blackboard, the rules etc. It is a sharp modern looking font, it is not distracting and is appropriate for a word game such as this one.
         - The third and final font used throughout the project is 'Hind Siliguri'.
 On lower case especially it is very similar to the 'PT Sans' font mention above.
-As a result it is used very sparingly on lower case elements throughout the project.
+As a result, it is used very sparingly on lower case elements throughout the project.
 Instead being implemented in upper case elements and buttons, where it contrasts nicely and provides a traditional 'button' feel that 'PT Sans' does not.
         - 'Cursive' is employed as back-up to 'Lakki Ready' should Google Fonts fail to load, the font 'sans-serif' is used